rlf-arlut/tmrg/doc/source/triplication.rst

 Imagine that you have a part of the circuit which utilizes clock gating, in case of SEU during absence of clock, a voting mechanism is not able to fix the error to restore the proper state in all memory cells.
-One can think about using information from the majority cell to re-enable the clock for short period of time (one clock cycle) until the error is fixed.
+One can think about using information from the majority voter cell to re-enable the clock for short period of time (one clock cycle) until the error is fixed.

-To do this with TMRG tool, one has to use a dedicated directive ``tmr_error true`` as well as instanciate a net with a specific name ``tmrError``.
+To do this with TMRG tool, one has to use a dedicated directive ``tmr_error true`` as well as instantiate a net with a specific name ``tmrError``.
 An example below illustrates how it can be done:

 .. literalinclude:: ../../examples/tmrOut01.v